 Hispanic / Latino areas were identified by comparing percentage of residents in each Block Group who identified as Hispanic or Latino, of any race.
-We examined the percentages for natural breaks in the data and observed jumps at 13.2%, 23.7%, 34.2%, and 49.2%.
-The maximum value was 72.2%.
-The previous plan selected Census Tracts with a percentage over 25%.
-However, this does not appear to be a valid threshold for Block Groups as it selects a very large portion of the region, and is close to the regional percentage of 22.2%.
+We examined the percentages for natural breaks in the data and observed jumps at 12.8%, 21.4%, 32.2%, and 47.8%.
+The maximum value was 78.3%.
+The previous plan selected Census Tracts with a percentage over 35%.
+That threshold still appears to be valid based on minimal change in the overall data since 2015.
+Keeping the same threshold for another cycle will also allow future analysis of historical trends in the KTMPO region, which could prove useful for future planning decisions.

 Staff recommends selecting Block Groups over 35%.
-It highlights those areas where the Hispanic community resides in greater percentages as compared to the region as a whole, and includes a share of neighborhoods throughout the region.
+It highlights those areas where the Hispanic community resides in greater percentages as compared to the region as a whole; and includes a share of neighborhoods throughout the region.